theaholtlund/cal-code/README.md

-### 🕵️‍♂️ CalCode: Apple Calendar Search Script
+### 🕵️‍♂️ CalCode: Apple Calendar Searches

-This is a macOS JavaScript for Automation (JXA) project to perform various operations with Apple Calendar.
+This is a macOS JavaScript for Automation (JXA) project to perform various search operations with Apple Calendar.

 ## ✅ Prerequisites